Free Government Internet and Laptop: Your Complete Guide

 Without internet access, students miss out on online learning resources and job seekers are cut off from job boards.
 These programs ensure that technology is not a barrier to success.

-Government Programs That Provide Free Internet and Laptops
+Government and Nonprofit Programs for Free/Discounted Internet and Laptops

 Eligibility Criteria